 The road to opening day was not an easy one, with the Great Depression making it look like the fair might never be built, but thousands of small investors stepped forward to help close the financial gap.
 The fair went on to an unprecedented second season, and when the gates finally closed after the last of the 39 million visitors went home, it had achieved something quite rare among world's fairs: earning a profit.
 This collection of rare photographs, previously unpublished, highlights the major attractions of the fair and the astonishing changes made between seasons.

 Take a trip back to the days of the Century of Progress!
-Click on the slides for full details on the collection and how to order.
+Images from my collection are available for purchase on CD.

 Sit back and enjoy a look back at some of the popular pavilions from the Fair.
-Sample photos from the CDs are presented here for your enjoyment.
-Click on the picture to start your tour.
+Sample photos from the CDs are presented here for your enjoyment along with information on some of the pavilions and exhibits.

-I will be adding additional material from the Fair, but to get things started you can click on the map to download a large-scale version.
+I will be adding additional material from the Fair, but to get things started here's a map of the rounds to help you find your way around.

 Take a look at the upcoming Fair in this brochure released before it opened.